 There are lots of things you can do to prevent a fire.
 You can also make sure that if one does break out your tenants have plenty of warning so they can get out safely.

-There are key rules and regulations within the HHSRS that relate to fire safety.
+Some of the key fire regulations for rented property are laid out by the HHSRS.
 As a landlord you need to ensure where you can that your tenants are protected from accidents such as electric shocks, fires, burns and scalds.

 Your responsibilities include:

-- 1. Keeping escape routes clear and checking your tenants understand they need to do the same
+- Keeping fire escape routes clear and checking your tenants understand they need to do the same.

-- 2. Making sure there are no fire hazards near areas where fires may start.
-For example, ensuring electrical leads and tea towels are not kept near ovens/hobs and combustible objects are not stored near boilers or fuse boxes
+- Making sure there are no fire hazards near areas where fires may start.
+For example, ensuring electrical leads and tea towels are not kept near ovens/hobs and combustible objects are not stored near boilers or fuse boxes.

 Some of the rules and regulations around health and safety can be interpreted differently by representatives at different local authorities.
 So to ensure you comply, talk to your local housing enforcement officer about the key things they look for.